gaschgithub/reaper-audiobook-toolkit/README.md

 - addition or removal of scripts
 - reorganization of the folder structure

-If a stable methodological state is reached, a tagged snapshot may be created for reference.
+A tagged snapshot will be created for reference in the near future.

 ---